Programs and Events

 This year’s artists include:

-Deborah Bayly, Susan Beadle, Gigi Begin, Virginia Bryant, Jill Burks, Seth Butler, Marilyn Cavallari, James Coe, Eden Compton, Susan Coon, Joan Duff-Bohrer, Hannie Eisma Varosy, Judith Ellers, Yucel Erdogan, Ann Fitzgibbons, Jerry Freedner, Tracy Helgeson, Ali Herrmann, Margaret Horn, Mary Iselin, Thomas Kerr, Lynne Kerr, Clarence King, Randi Kish, Rose Klebes, Palma Kolansky, Karen Koziol, James Howard Kuntsler, Matthew Lerman, Zack Lobdell, Nina Lockwood, Dona Ann McAdams, Virginia McNeice, Naomi Meyer, Robert Moylan, Lynne Oddo, Clifford Oliver, Harry Orlyk, Leslie Parke, Terry Peca, Leslie Peck, Mark Pohl, Neil Roberts, Tom Ryan, Elisa Sheehan, Fumiko Shido, Laura Shore, Pam Short, Robert Skinner, Trudi Smith, Rebecca A Sparks, Anne Sutherland, Marguerite Takvorian-Holmes, Scott Taylor, Terry Teitelbaum, Janine Thomas, Shira Toren, Mark Tougias, George Van Hook, Gyula Varosy, Laura Von Rosk, Frank Vurraro, MaryPat Wager, Catherine Wagner Minnery, Takeyce Walter, Susan Whiting, Regina Wickham, George Wilson.
+Deborah Bayly, Susan Beadle, Gigi Begin, John Begin, Virginia Bryant, Jill Burks, Seth Butler, Marilyn Cavallari, James Coe, Eden Compton, Susan Coon, Joan Duff-Bohrer, Hannie Eisma Varosy, Judith Ellers, Yucel Erdogan, Ann Fitzgibbons, Jerry Freedner, Tracy Helgeson, Ali Herrmann, Margaret Horn, Mary Iselin, Thomas Kerr, Lynne Kerr, Clarence King, Randi Kish, Rose Klebes, Palma Kolansky, Karen Koziol, James Howard Kuntsler, Matthew Lerman, Zack Lobdell, Nina Lockwood, Dona Ann McAdams, Virginia McNeice, Naomi Meyer, Robert Moylan, Lynne Oddo, Clifford Oliver, Harry Orlyk, Leslie Parke, Terry Peca, Leslie Peck, Mark Pohl, Neil Roberts, Tom Ryan, Elisa Sheehan, Fumiko Shido, Laura Shore, Pam Short, Robert Skinner, Trudi Smith, Rebecca A Sparks, Anne Sutherland, Marguerite Takvorian-Holmes, Scott Taylor, Terry Teitelbaum, Janine Thomas, Shira Toren, Mark Tougias, George Van Hook, Gyula Varosy, Laura Von Rosk, Frank Vurraro, MaryPat Wager, Catherine Wagner Minnery, Takeyce Walter, Susan Whiting, Regina Wickham, George Wilson.

 ASA would like to thank all the businesses who have demonstrated their commitment to protecting our farmland by sponsoring the show.
 Special thanks to our Cream of the Crop Sponsor, Salem Farm Supply, Inc. and our Title Sponsors, The Fort Miller Group, Inc. and Breanna Lundy, Financial Advisor